symfony/symfony-docs/form/dynamic_form_modification.rst

 How to Dynamically Modify Forms Using Form Events
 =================================================

-Oftentimes, a form can't be created statically.
-In this article, you'll learn how to customize your form based on three common use-cases:
+Oftentimes, a form cannot be created statically.
+In this article, you will learn how to customize your form based on three common use-cases:

 1) :ref:`Customizing your Form Based on the Underlying Data <form-events-underlying-data>`